bcross1/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Texts and Technology Present Student
+  - course: PhD in Texts and Technology, Present
     institution: University of Central Florida
   #  year:
   - course: Master of Arts in English